Ecstasy Addiction: How Addictive Is It?

-Despite the existence of drug addicts consuming Ecstasy, there is no clear-cut evidence that 3,4-methylenedioxymethamphetamine itself causes addiction in humans.
+There is no clear-cut evidence that 3,4-methylenedioxymethamphetamine itself causes addiction in humans.
 There are reasons why there is still a lot of confusion about Ecstasy.
 While there certainly are medical studies interested in the properties of MDMA, it is, in fact, difficult to find people affected uniquely by this substance.

-- Most of Ecstasy consumers are multi-drug users taking other substances in parallel to MDMA.
+- Most Ecstasy consumers are multi-drug users taking other substances in parallel to MDMA.
 Ecstasy is a party drug, so even having alcohol is very common with Ecstasy pills.
 That makes it extremely hard to find an unbiased population for medical studies.

 - Human consumers get MDMA mixed with other substances contained in Ecstasy pills.
 And to make it more complicated – they often drink alcohol or abuse other substances.

 - Every species has its particular physiology.
-So what we learn from rats and monkeys is not a proof that humans react the same way.
+So what we learn from rats and monkeys is not proof that humans react the same way.